Pregnant? You Should be Concerned about Food Safety

 Meats and Deli Foods

-- Do not eat hot dogs, luncheon meats, cold cuts, other deli meats (e.g., bologna), or fermented or dry sausages unless they are heated to an internal temperature of 165°F / 75°C or until steaming-hot just before serving.
+- Do not eat hot dogs, cold cuts, other deli meats (e.g., bologna), or fermented or dry sausages unless they are heated to an internal temperature of 165°F / 75°C or until steaming-hot just before serving.

 - Do not eat refrigerated meat or vegetable pâté or meat spreads from a deli or meat counter or from the refrigerated section of a store, unless heated to steaming.
 Foods that do not need refrigeration, like canned or shelf-stable pâté and meat spreads, are safe to eat.
 Refrigerate after opening.